VirtusLab/git-machete/docs/source/cli_help/traverse.rst

 --push                       Push all (both tracked and untracked) branches to remote --- default behavior.
 Default behaviour can be changed
                              by setting git configuration key ``git config machete.traverse.push false``.
+                             Configuration key value can be overridden by the presence of the flag.

 --push-untracked             Push untracked branches to remote --- default behavior.